 Let me start by saying this: my husband and I are bonafide cheesecake snobs.
 We’ve eaten the best of the best in NYC (and no, it is not Junior’s), and tear down every which way that a cheesecake falls flat or doesn’t make the cut.
 So believe me when I claim this dulce de leche cheesecake to be damn near perfect.
 I mean it.

 The crust is thick, as it should be.
 The cheesecake is dense, but luxuriously creamy (a must have).
 And the dulce de leche?
 It’s kind of the icing on the cake.
 Er, cheesecake.

-First, let’s talk about what dulce de leche is.
-It’s made by slowly heating sweetened condensed milk on a stovetop (or baked in the oven) until it turns into rich, thick, creamy, caramel-like dulce de leche.
+Dulce de leche is made by slowly heating sweetened condensed milk on a stovetop (or baked in the oven) until it turns into rich, thick, creamy, caramel-like dulce de leche.